FBruzzesi/fbruzzesi.github.io/docs/about.md

 ## 💻 Open Source

-I am a big fan of open source, and I try to contribute to it as much as I can (which is not much, but I am trying to improve) to give back to the community.
+I consider myself an open source enthusiast, and I try to contribute to it as much as I can (which is not much, but I am trying to improve) to give back to the community.

 Here is a list of open source projects I created (mostly for my own use and need but hopefully useful to others as well) and/or maintain: